sagihaider/sagihaider.github.io/_projects/KTP_C4C.md

 * Year: 2022 - 2024

 Secured £204,671.98 in research funding as the principal investigator (PI) from Innovate UK, in collaboration with Check4Cancer (UK), to develop a state-of-the-art AI engine for detecting melanoma-based skin cancer lesions.
 As part of this project, we have hired a post-doctoral researcher who developed explainable AI and other computer vision-based methods to launch a robust AI model within a mobile app, with a particular emphasis on minimizing false negatives.
 We have access to the Check4Cancer dataset, which consists of dermoscopic and digital images, along with metadata collected over the past two decades.

-We Published a range of papers {% cite islam2024machine}.